This article shows you how Remote Profile Deployment helps you Replicate your Working Set on new host computers.

 STEP 13: Enter your Account's email address for Username, then your Login Password and click Register to authenticate.
 You will be presented with the 1st Time Use dialog for :Recover Restore:

 STEP 14: Choose Yes and your content will be Restored to your host computer, in this case using the same Default/ Overflow Folder you'd configured before.
-Restore operation will be accompanied by the familiar Status/ Progress UI elements, and on completion SSProtect will return you to the Login dialog so you can re-enter your Password to proceed.
+Restore operation will be accompanied by the familiar Status/ Progress UI elements, and on completion SSProtect will return you to the Login dialog.

 Note that the Login dialog presents your Profile using the default naming convention rather than the Alias you used before, despite that we're operating on the same host computer.
 Before proceeding, let's re-configure the Alias for Walkthrough reference consistency.